Fat Transfer vs. Breast Implants

 Which Method Should You Choose?

 Your surgeon may have a recommendation for your unique frame, or one option may be better suited for your goals than the other.
 However, like all of the decisions you make for your body, the choice between breast implants or a fat transfer is completely yours to make.
-As board-certified plastic surgeons, it is our job to educate you about your options and help you to make an educated decision.
-We will certainly guide you, but at the end of the day, we empower our patients to make the final decision for themselves.
+As board-certified plastic surgeons, it is our job to educate you about your options and help you make an educated decision.
+We strive to empower our patients to make the final decision for themselves.

-We strongly recommend that you choose a board-certified plastic surgeon well-versed with breast augmentation surgery and experience performing both methods.
+We strongly recommend that you choose a board-certified plastic surgeon well-versed in breast augmentation surgery and with experience performing both methods if you do choose a fat transfer augmentation with another practice.
 It is important that you do your research on your surgeon’s credentials and technique.

 Main Takeaway: There are many choices involved with breast augmentation, but the first and most important decision you’ll make is to select a board-certified plastic surgeon.